Trump prepares to offer clemency to more than 100 people in his final hours in office

 Even when Trump has granted clemency to people who are not themselves politically connected, they have often come to his attention via a handful of his favored voices in the field of criminal justice reform.

-For instance, a number of ordinary people granted clemency have been recommended to the president by Alice Johnson, the woman whose own prison sentence after a drug conviction was commuted by Trump in 2018 following lobbying by the celebrity Kim Kardashian.
+For instance, a number of ordinary people granted clemency have been recommended to the president by Alice Johnson, whose own prison sentence after a drug conviction was commuted by Trump in 2018 following lobbying by the celebrity Kim Kardashian.
 Johnson later received a full pardon after speaking at the 2020 Republican National Convention.

 Tom Hamburger contributed to this report.